Creating over-the-top fun in your love life that’s so good your neighbors will be jealous and your kids will cringe.

 Go out to dinner and pretend you’re strangers flirting—complete with fake names and terrible pickup lines.
 If your server believes you, tip them extra—they earned it.
 If your server doesn’t believe you, double down and make them uncomfortable.
 The goal is to see if you can still flirt like you’re not married, or if years of cohabitation have killed your game.

 This mission brings back the butterflies—or at least the awkward silences you used to have on first dates.
 If she plays along, she’s a keeper.
-If she doesn’t, ask her why she’s ruining your Oscar-worthy performance and then order dessert anyway, because you deserve it.
+If she doesn’t, ask her why she’s raining on your parade and then order several desserts, because you deserve it.

 Mission 6: The “We’re Swingers (Just Kidding!)”
 Prank